A sampling of industrial motive power too obscure to classify but too interesting to ignore.

 unknown / Silverton, Co / Jun 1959 / JCH

-There's little to say on this entry because little is known about this locomotive.
+There's little to say on US Army #3000 (above, right) because little is known about this locomotive.
 During a 1959 visit to the tourist railroads of Colorado, my father snapped a 120 negative of this unusual diesel-electric at Silverton.
 Unfortunately, the lens afforded a light leak, but the unit is so unusal -- a 36" gauge C-C switcher letter for the U.S. Army -- I had to include it here.

 0-4-0T / Westwego, La / 1948 / JCH